What is ZuriHac?

 ZuriHac is not a conference.
 Most of the time is reserved to work on projects together.
 At the start of the Hackathon maintainers get a few moments to present their project.
 If you want, you can join any of these projects and learn, contribute code, write documentation, or make any other sort of progress.
 There will be something for all skill levels.

-Of course — in between hacking — we love learning from some of the most interesting Haskellers out there, so we have a couple of invited talks from several amazing people from both industry and academia.
+Of course — in between hacking — we love learning from some of the most interesting Haskellers out there, so we have a couple of invited talks from several amazing people from both industry and academia, in addition to some free tracks you can follow.

 Interested in sponsoring?
 Contact us!